Rēzekne: Latgale Culture and History Museum

 The Latgale Culture and History Museum (Latgales Kultūrvēstures muzejs) was opened in 1959.
 The museum offers exposition of the town history, art exhibitions, and pedagogical activities for children.
 The exposition of Latgale ceramics is the only permanent exposition in Latvia to reflect Latgalian ceramics in its history from the beginning of pottery in the Neolithic period until the achievements of present-day Latgalian ceramists and modern developments.
 Ceramics collection includes 2000 ceramic wares, made by the renowned Latgalian ceramicists, such as Andrejs Paulāns, Polikarps Čerņavskis, Polikarps Vilcāns, Jānis Backāns, Ādams Kāpostiņš and others.
 At the moment the museum stock collection has about 70 thousand items.

 Art House

-The building which is now the Art House was built in the last quarter of the 19th century for the merchant Vorobjov.
+The building which is now known as the Art House was built in the last quarter of the 19th century for the merchant Vorobjov.
 It features rich woodcarvings on its façade, decorated in an eclectic style.

 It soon became the property of the city, and was used as a teachers' institute, a school, a tuberculosis centre and a military registration office.
 This frequent change of users almost totally destroyed the original rich interior.

 In the middle of the 1990s it was acquired by the Rezekne Art College.
 Due to the efforts of the students and teachers, the Art House got back its original outlook.
 It houses the exposition "Latgalian painting" from the reserves of the Latgale Culture History Museum.